svcre/svcre/README.md

 ### Hi there 👋

 **My name is Mathilde and i'm a web developer based in France.** I mainly work with frontend tools, but I am learning to become a fullstack developer.
+I also work as an illustrator in my spare time.

 ### Currently working on...